lzontar/GrafMuvi/docs/Deployment_From_Zero.md

   - Define TCP port
   - Set VM name: *grafmuvi*
   - Set VM size: *Standard_A1_v2* (1 CPU, 2GB RAM)
+    - VM size was aimed to be as small as possible.
+2GB of RAM that are more than minimum, were chosen due to failures with less RAM.
-  - Set VM image URN (which defines OS): *Canonical:UbuntuServer:16.04.0-LTS:latest* (UbuntuServer 16.04-LTS)
+  - Set VM image URN (which defines OS): *Canonical:UbuntuServer:18.04-LTS:latest* (UbuntuServer 18.04-LTS)
+    - OS chosen is Ubuntu Server 18.04-LTS, which is the latest stable version of Ubuntu Server
   - Set resource group which will provide VM in Azure: *grafmuvi*
   - Set Azure DNS name: *grafmuvi*
   - Set location of Azure's VM: *West Europe*